ElectricWarr/dockerprep/README.md

 - Should this be in Go?
 Python?
 Node.js?

-Thinking of rewriting in another language (probably Go) to be less dependant on shell environment.
+Thinking of rewriting in another language (probably Go) to be less dependent on shell environment.